yangzhg/SQLOperator/README.md

 # SQLOperator
-an c++ wrapper of sql operation using variadic template
+an c++ wrapper of mysql operation using variadic template

 usage:
 operator.execute(